Marco Aurélio (footballer, born 1967): Career

 Born in Rio de Janeiro, Marco Aurélio started his career at hometown club América.
 He then played two Campeonato Brasileiro Série A season for Vasco da Gama, also located at Rio de Janeiro.
 Before the start of 1990 Campeonato Brasileiro Série A and during the 1990 Campeonato Carioca, he left for União da Madeira of Portuguese Liga.
 Except 1992–93 season at Liga de Honra, he made 94 appearances at Portuguese top division.
 In 1994, he left for Sporting Clube de Portugal, which he won the cup and the super cup in 1995, under Carlos Queiroz.
-He partnered with Noureddine Naybet, and then Beto during at the lion.
+He partnered with Noureddine Naybet, and then Beto at the lion.
 In 1998–99 season, he had some argument with Mirko Jozić and partially the reason he left the club.

 In January 1999, he left for Italian Serie A side Vicenza, made his league debut on 24 January, against Parma AC as starting XI.
 The match ended in 0–0 draw.
 He followed Vicenza relegated to Serie B in 1999, and in 2001 joined Serie B newcomer Palermo.
 He then left for Serie B struggler Cosenza, which went bankrupt at the end of 2002–03 Serie B season.
 He then left for Serie C1 side SPAL and in mid-season for Teramo, also at Serie C1 but in Group B.

 In 2005, Marco Aurélio returned to SPAL, which newly re-found as SPAL 1907 at Serie C2 after the predecessor went bankrupt.